MRefvem/reading-notes/class-02.md

 ### Duckett JavaScript & JQuery Chapter 2: "Basic JavaScript Instructions"

+The language: Syntax and Gammar.
+Like any new language, there are new words to learn (the vocabulary) and rules for how these can be put together (the grammar and syntax of the language).
+Giving instructions: for a browser to follow.
+Web browsers (and computers in general) approach tasks in a very different way than a human might.
+Your instructions need to reflect how computers get things done.

+Each individual instruction that your write into your script is called a **statement**.
+You can write **comments** into your script which makes it easier to keep track of what your code is doing while you're making it up. `// comments go here`

+Variables are bits of data that you can store temporarily so that your script can do its job.
+You need to give the computer a very detailed list of instructions, so the varibles have to be carefully declared.
+A variable is a good name for this concept because the data stored in a variable can change (or vary) each time a script runs.

+Smmary Basic JavaScript Instructions

+- A script is made up of a series of statements.
+Each statement is like a step in a recipe.
+- Scripts contain very precise instructions.
+For example, you might specify that a value must be remembered before creating a calculation using that value.
+- Variables are used to temporarily store pieces of information used in the script.
+- Arrays are special types of variables that store more than one piece of related information.
+- JavaScript distinguishes between numbers (0-9), strings (text), and Boolean values (true or false).
+- Expressions evaluate into a single value.
+- Expressions rely on operators to calculate a value.

 ### Duckett JavaScript & JQuery Chapter 4: "Decisions and Loops"

+Summary Decisions & Loops

+- Conditional statements allow your code to make decisions about what to do next.
+- Comparison operators (`===, !==, ==, !=, <, >, <=, =>`) are used to compare to operands.
+- Logical operators allow you to combine more than one set of comparison operators.
+- if...else statements allow you to run one set of code if a condition is true, and another if it is false.
+- switch statements allow you to compare a value against possible outcomes(and also provides a default option if none match).
+- Data types can be coerced from one type to another.
+- All values evaluate to either truthy or falsy.
+- There are three types of loop: for, while, and do...while.
+Each repeats a set of statements.